Integralist/integralist.co.uk/content/posts/client-cert-authentication.md

 You'll notice the `R` for "revoked" has been applied.
 The additional reference number `151003114104Z` is the revocation timestamp and you can see the full format [here](http://pki-tutorial.readthedocs.io/en/latest/cadb.html).

+> [!NOTE]
-> Note: as you can see, to revoke a certificate means you need to keep copies of all certificates that have been generated
+> as you can see, to revoke a certificate means you need to keep copies of all certificates that have been generated

 So now the client cert has been revoked, let's generate a new CRL and then apply that to the nginx container.